-*Here the taste is being described rather than the apple which is why there is no change in gender.
+Here, the taste is being described rather than the apple which is why there is no change in gender to bon.

-Let’s see another example where the gender or number doesn’t get affected –
+Let’s see another example where the gender nor the number get affected.

 Les herbes sentent bon (The grasses smell good)

-In these types of sentences bon acts as an adverbial adjective or a word that adds more to verb, an adjective or another adverb.
+In these types of sentences, bon acts as an adverbial adjective.

 Tiens bon!
 (Hang in there!)

-*Here the meaning becomes something that’s a bit more than just good
+As you can see, here the meaning becomes something a little different than just “good”.

-Il fait bon d’exercer (It is good to exercise)
+Il fait bon de danser (It’s good to dance)